 Competitive scholarships and fellowships are available from the graduate school and other sources.
 For more information on financial assistance programs, visit the graduate school website or the financial aid website.

 Heidemarie Blumenthal, Assistant Professor; Ph.D., University of Arkansas.
 Etiology of anxiety and problematic substance use; developmental psychopathology.

-Adriel Boals, Associate Professor; Ph.D., North Carolina State University.
+Adriel Boals, Associate Professor and Director, Behavioral Science Program; Ph.D., North Carolina State University.
 Executive functioning and emotion; trauma memory and health; stress and memory.

 Kimberly Kelly, Associate Professor; Ph.D., University of Kentucky.
 Psychoneuroimmunology; stress and psychophysiological correlates; placebo effect.

 Anthony Ryals, Assistant Professor; Ph.D., Colorado State University.
 Memory and cognition.